-The government believes that head teachers and school leaders should decide how to use the pupil premium.
-They are held accountable for the decisions they make through:
+The Government believes that Headteachers and school leaders should decide how to use the Pupil Premium funding.

-- the performance tables which show the performance of disadvantaged pupils compared with their peers;
+- the performance tables which show the performance of disadvantaged pupils compared with their peers

 Our disadvantaged leader at Loscoe C of E Primary School and Nursery is: